Contact Us

 Head of Art

-At Huili School Hangzhou, visual art and design study enables pupils to build upon this ability and extend their capacity for artistic expression and representation.
+At Hiba Academy Hangzhou, visual art and design study enables pupils to build upon this ability and extend their capacity for artistic expression and representation.

 Artworks by pupils